genesiscommunitysuccess/docs/docs/01_getting-started/10_web-training/01_web-training-day1.md

 }
 ```

 Having the lastPrice always as zero doesn't make our MarketdataComponent very useful.
-Let's change the HTML template to display the price in real time and add some behavior to the component so it gets the price in real time (in this example, we're mimicing the exchange behavior with a Math.random function):
+Let's change the HTML template to display the price in real time and add some behaviour to the component, so that it gets the price in real time (in this example, we're simulating the exchange behaviour with a Math.random function):

 ```typescript {6,12} title='playground.ts'
 import { FASTElement, customElement, html, attr } from "@microsoft/fast-element";